ZachiNachshon/dotfiles-example/README.md

 <u>**Custom**</u>

-Just add any custom dotfile to `<repo-root>/dotfiles/custom/*.*` and it'll be sources on every new shell.
+Just add any custom dotfile to `<repo-root>/dotfiles/custom/*.*` and it'll be sourced on every new shell.

 **<u>Managed</u>**

-If a managed content should be added across all machines using this dotfiles repo, add it to a relevant file:
+For a managed content to be added across all machines using this dotfiles repo, add it to the relevant file:

 - `.aliases`
 - `.functions`